clementbrizard/mapping-finland-weather/README.md

 $ pyspark
 In [1]: %run cluster_by_period yyyy yyyy
 ```
 A period is considered as a range of years.
-The first argument is the start year, the second one is the end year. **Find the map in `results/cluster_by_period`**
+The first argument is the start year, the second one is the end year.
+You should better specify an end year greater than 2009 as we only have data for one station until 2010. **Find the map in `results/cluster_by_period`**.